1926–27 Cardiff City F.C. season: Welsh Cup

 In the Welsh Cup, Cardiff began their competition against Ebbw Vale.
 In the first tie, the two sides recorded a goalless draw, necessitating a replay.
 In the return fixture, Cardiff dominated the game and ran out 6–1 winners, Len Davies and Castle scoring a brace each with McLachlan and Curtis adding the others.
-McLachlan and Len Davies ecah scored again in the following round as Cardiff defeated Barry Town 2–0.
+McLachlan and Len Davies each scored again in the following round as Cardiff defeated Barry Town 2–0.
 In the semi-final, Cardiff were drawn against Wrexham, with Len Davies continuing his scoring run in the competition, netting twice in a 2–1 victory.
 Cardiff defeated Rhyl 2–0 in the final, held at the Racecourse Ground, with goals from Len Davies, his sixth of the competition, and Irving.
 The victory was the fifth time Cardiff had won the Welsh Cup and completed an unusual double having won national cup competitions from different countries in the same year.